-- The New Water Supply for Texas Fund, a new fund created by SB 28. - The State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas, which support the SWIFT financial assistance program that provides low-cost financing for projects in the state water plan. - The Clean Water or Drinking Water State Revolving Funds (SRFs), existing financial assistance programs that provide low-cost financial assistance for planning, acquisition, design, and construction of water, wastewater, reuse, and stormwater infrastructure.
+- The Water Assistance Fund, an existing fund. - The New Water Supply for Texas Fund, a new fund created by SB 28. - The State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas, which support the SWIFT financial assistance program that provides low-cost financing for projects in the state water plan. - The Clean Water or Drinking Water State Revolving Funds (SRFs), existing financial assistance programs that provide low-cost financial assistance for planning, acquisition, design, and construction of water, wastewater, reuse, and stormwater infrastructure.